 Everything you need to know about the Central Flea

 Sunday Funday just got a whole lot more fun with the addition of the Central Flea in Central Square.
-Catch the Central Flea every last Sunday of the month through the end of October to find one-of-a-kind treasures.
+Catch the Central Flea Sunday of the month through the end of October to find one-of-a-kind treasures.

 With an ode to Cambridge roots, this flea market offers everything from Boston art to salvaged goods, to your favorite food trucks and local music.